Bharathrajzero/Guardsphere/README.md

 ---
 ## 📝License
-This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup Ltd.
+This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup .

 ---